rose-projects/SwARM/README.md

 This branch contains picture analyse part and robot detection with camera.
 It will be merged with the main project.

 To build the OpenCV lib, execute build/build_opencv.
-Note: requires sudo.
+Note: requires sudo and cmake.

-To build a project, go to build/<project_name> and execute the build script.
+To build the project, execute build/build.